pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a condition such to the "when left arrow key pressed" script so that the `Stage.current_column` variable is only updated when we are not outside of the boundary defined by `Stage.MIN_COLUMN`.
+Add a condition to the "when left arrow key pressed" script in the `Hover` sprite so that the sprite only moves when we are inside the boundary set by `Stage.MIN_COLUMN`.

 {{< learner-task-help >}}